AS7-Sh/Store-Cart/README.md

 * Redux Toolkit or Zustand: As a state management library
 * React Toastify: As a notifier library
 * Note: The test was built from scratch without using any thrid party libraries as requested, the code is also well documented to explain the main functionality
+* Note: The async request regarding purchase order isn't available in the fake Api but the whole process is well simulated

 ### Project Structure
 * Config folder: contains the config files for the project (urls file)